AliasPedroKarim/dotfiles/README.md

 Hmm a dotfiles.

-## First running and install all dependence
+## First running and install all dependences
 By running this script, you can install all necessary dependencies.

 `sh ~/.script/myinit.sh`